SHOPPING | CONTACT | NEWS | SUBSCRIBE

 Line 42 operates from Tuesday to Sunday, from 10:00 to 17:00.
 All trams depart and arrive from the Dlabačov stop.
 The frequency is 30 minutes and the total journey takes approximately 45 minutes.

-Line 22 runs every day, from Monday to Sunday, from around 04:30 until midnight.
+Tram 22 Prague runs every day, from Monday to Sunday, from approximately 04:30 until midnight.
 The tram follows one of the most scenic routes in the city: Bilá Hora – Vypich – Nádraží Strašnice – Nádraží Hostivař.
-The route winds through some of the city’s symbolic places and monuments including the National Theater, the Belveder and Prague Castle and the Charles Bridge.
-You can freely decide whether to get off or continue on your journey.
+Line 23 connects Královka to Zvonařka, and runs every day from approximately 07:50 to 18:50, with departures every 30 minutes.
+The 2 routes pass through symbolic places and monuments of the city including the National Theater, the Belvedere and the Prague Castle, the Charles Bridge.
+You can freely decide whether to get off or continue your journey.

 Share the post